NeoGeo Pocket Color

 Sports games are a plenty with Neo Turf Masters, Baseball Stars and Cool Borders to name but a few.
 Equally puzzle games with Shanghai Mini (Mah Jong) and a pocket version of Puzzle Bobble Mini (Bust A Move).

-If investigating the software library and it seems the amount of official games is limiting then there are plenty of public ROMS available.
+If investigating the software library and it should seem the amount of official games is limiting then there are plenty of public ROMS available.

 A selection of some of the games on the system.